beryllium-org/OS/README.md

 At the moment the supported microcontrollers are:<br /><br />

  - Raspberry Pi Pico<br />
+ - Raspberry Pi Pico W <br />
+   <sub><sup>At the moment no CircuitPython uf2 image exists
+   is instead relies on the normal Pico's uf2.
+   This results to some bugs, the led & wifi don't work.<br />
  - Waveshare RP2040-Zero <br />

 But it can probably run on many more.<br />